Products

 Primary market research is useful when testing and validating a product or service idea.
 For example, if you plan to introduce a new diet food into the market, conducting primary market research will help you determine and measure consumer demand.
 Introducing a new brand of Keto cereal, ice cream, or low-calorie potato chip can be tested in a focus group to determine if consumers think it tastes good.
 Deploying online surveys can determine the demand for such a product as well as its pricing.
 Read the ultimate guide to market research to get survey design, sampling, and analysis best practices from survey experts.

 In today’s competitive landscape, understanding and staying ahead of consumer needs, behaviors, and trends is critical to making your next product or service launch a success.
 While secondary research is useful, primary market research ensures you’re getting the most accurate insights to inform decisions and meet your business needs.
-When you’re ready, access SurveyMonkey solutions to help you benchmark how consumers perceive your product or service.
+When you’re ready, access SurveyMonkey templates to help you benchmark how consumers perceive your product or service.

 Collect market research data by sending your survey to a representative sample